 A.3 Probe packet format

 The probe packet shall be constructed as an Application-Defined RTCP packet in accordance with clause 6.7 of [IETF RFC 3550] with the settings specified in Table A.3.
+Where a [ITU-T H460.19] MultiplexID has been supplied, the RTCP packet shall be in the format specified in [ITU-T H460.19] clause.
+7.3.2.

 Proposed Changes to Annex B